Butt (surname): England

 The surname can also be found in England where it is again of patronymic origin, meaning "son of Butt".
 First found in Middlesex where they were anciently seated, and were granted lands by William the Conqueror, and recorded in the Domesday Book compiled in 1086.
 An early reference to this surname in 1200 England, William de Butte is listed in Oseney.
 From the archery-related meaning, the surname Butt in England was originally used to describe somebody who either lived near archery butts, or someone who was actually an archer.
 The name has been particularly popular in Devon and Cornwall since the 17th century, with a number of variants from the same origin including Butts, and two names meaning "Son of Butt": Butson and Butting.

 Migration to Canada

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Butt or a variant listed above were, Roger Butt who settled in Carbonear, Newfoundland in 1675, John Butt who settled in Conception Bay, Newfoundland in 1706, and Joseph Butt settled in Crocker's Cove, Newfoundland, in the same year.

-France

-The Butt family is claimed to be originally from the village named But in Normandy, France and is patronymic in origin.

-Germany

-An early reference to a related surname dates back to 1266 where Conrad Dictus Butze is registered in Freiburg, Germany.